Kurento/kurento-room/kurento-room-sdk/README.md

 kurento-room-manager
 ======================

-The kurento-room-sdk offers the Java API for developing room-enabled apps.
+The kurento-room-sdk offers the Java API for developing room-enabled applications.

 What is Kurento
 ---------------